javier-stratio/dg-searcher-agent/README.md

 ```
 And finally set the skipIT variable in testIT/pom.xml to false.

-Currently, this test are disabled.
+Currently, these tests are disabled.